2022 annual Award of Excellence in Nursing: call for nominations

 - dedication to leadership, learning, professional development and cultural competency

-Members of a Nursing Award Selection Committee will evaluate the nomination packages anonymously based on specific criteria.
+The members of the Nursing Award Selection Committee will base their evaluation on specific criteria within anonymized nomination packages.
 Please review the criteria below and within your nomination assessment form, describe specific examples of how the nominee fulfills them.

-The selection committee will evaluate the candidates based on the following essential criteria.
+The selection committee will evaluate the nominees based on the following mandatory criteria.
 Please complete the form accordingly.

 - delivers nursing care with integrity and compassion